This article is an excerpt from our Sefer

 One is to recite the six Zechiros after the prayers.

 2. Kerias Hatorah:

 On each day of Chol Hamoed the Torah is read.
-Two Torah scrolls are removed from the ark.
+On Chol Hamoed Sukkos one Torah scroll is removed from the ark [in contrast to Chol Hamoed Pesach when two Torah scrolls are removed].
 The following are the portions read on each day:

 A. The portions read in the Diaspora: